doctorate of nursing practice

 Current Student Information

-About the Doctor of Nursing Science Degree
+About the Doctor of Nursing Practice Degree

 The Doctor of Nursing Practice Program is a clinical doctoral program for advanced practice registered nurses, such as nurse practitioners (NPs) or clinical nurse specialists(CNSs) who are looking to further their education.
 An alternative to researched-focused doctoral programs, the DNP builds upon a traditional master’s program by providing education in evidence-based practice, quality improvement and systems leadership, in addition to other key areas.
 Funded by the Health Resources and Services Administration, Advanced Education Nursing Grant, the DNP program prepares nurse leaders to become clinical scholars, health care and policy leaders and evidence-based practice experts, as well as informatics and quality improvement leaders.